gruntjs/grunt-docs/Contributing-to-grunt.md

 Please file an issue on the [gruntjs.com website issues tracker](https://github.com/gruntjs/gruntjs.com/issues).

 **If there's an issue that isn't specific to any of the above:**
-Please file an issue on the [grunt issues tracker](https://github.com/gruntjs/grunt/issues).
+Please file an issue on the [grunt issues tracker](https://github.com/gruntjs/grunt/issues) and let us know why you're filing it there.

 ### Simplify the issue
 Try to [reduce your code](http://www.webkit.org/quality/reduction.html) to the bare minimum required to reproduce the issue.
 This makes it much easier (and much faster) to isolate and fix the issue.